 Children’s Forest, Whiteman Park

-Whiteman Park is another one of those must see places, but with so much distance to cover, and so much to do, it’s easy to forget something!
+Whiteman Park is another one of those must see places, but with so much distance to cover, and so much to do, it’s easy to forget something.
 We suggest not missing the children’s forest!
 Situated about 200m from Whiteman Village and 50m from Mussel Pool, the forest itself is a perfect opportunity for kids to learn about the importance and beauty of WA’s native bushland, and with winding trails taking you through different zones, you will find cool little games and activities, as well as amazing statues, artwork, and fun interactive exploration.
-This choose your own adventure trail can be as short as 300m long, up to a few kilometres if you want to really get the best out of it!
+This choose-your-own-adventure trail can be as short as 300m long, and stretches up to a few kilometres if you want to really get the best out of it.

 Photo by @whitemanpark

 Bibbulmun Track from the Camel Farm to Hewett’s Hill Campsite, Paulls Valley.